volsa/etherface/README.md

 * `etherface-rest` consits of the REST API
 * `etherface-ui` consists of the NextJS webapp

-The project itself is heavily documented, which can be further inspected using Rustdoc (`cargo doc --open --no-deps`)
+The project itself is heavily documented, which can be further inspected using Rustdoc via `cargo doc --open --no-deps`

 ## Installation (Development)